 Either way, it is crucial to recognize signs of parental alienation, and, if you are being on the alienating end of the spectrum, take legal action to prevent the other parent from ruining your relationship with the children.

-Our Fort Lauderdale child custody attorney at The Law Office of Gustavo E. Frances is going to spell out what parental alienation is and ways to deal with it when it happens to you.
+Our Fort Lauderdale child custody lawyer at The Law Office Of Gustavo E. Frances, P.A. is going to spell out what parental alienation is and ways to deal with it when it happens to you.

 Unfortunately, you cannot control what the other parent says to your children when it’s his or her turn to spend time with the kids nor can you control how your former spouse behaves around the kids when you are not around.

 Therefore, you do not know if your former spouse speaks negatively about you in front of the children or even discourages them from spending time with you.
 Oftentimes, blaming the other parent for your divorce is enough to sway a child into disengaging with that parent.